vasern/fsm/README.md

 ## Performance

 Results are conducted in a Macbook Pro 2014, 2.6 GHz i5, 8GB RAM on a 250GB Flash Storage.
-The results will give you an idea about FSM performance.
+The results will give you an idea about FSM performance. _You can find the source code at `fsmtests/example.cpp`_

 ### Write